michaelrommel/articles/create/2025-02-16-flowmeter.md

 I wanted to use two magnets to counterbalance the disc and stronger magnets need to be further apart in order for the hall sensor to register them individually as singular pulses.
-It again would not start up, it seems the inlets were not off-centered enough, so I started with some experiments, changing the directions where the inflow hits the propeller, switching curved blades with straight ones and also from 6 to 8 blades.
+It again would not start up, it seems the inlets were not off-centered enough, so I started with some experiments.
+First changing the directions where the inflow hits the propeller then switching out curved blades with straight ones and from 6 to 8 blades.
 Finally I have now a version that starts up reliably.

 It now also covers completely the magnet and has an second color segment printed right